top of page

 The Thirteenth Floor (1999)

-Instead of humans being trapped in a simulation, The Thirteenth Floor is about consciousness arising in playable characters inside a simulation when they are not being played.
-Sure, it had none of the groundbreaking styles of Matrix, and the cinematography is not its strength.
+Sure, it had none of the groundbreaking styles and themes of The Matrix, and the cinematography is not its strength.
 Still, the idea is intriguing.
-What if our PCs are conscious when we are not playing the game?
-The movie’s weak point was the focus on the twist instead of the philosophical question it instigates.
+What if our PCs become conscious when we are not playing the game?

 The One (2001)

-This sci-fi action movie was directed by James Wong and starred by no other than Jet Li.
-In this multiverse, an agent of a bureau of the interdimensional police, played by Li, goes rogue.
-He decides to kill every copy of himself in every universe to become more powerful.
+In this multiverse story, an agent of the Bureau of the Interdimensional Police, played by Li, goes rogue.
+He decides to kill each copy of himself in every parallel universe to become more powerful.
 The bestest of the premises!
-It has an epic battle of Jet Li against Jet Li.
-It is cliché but so worth the effort!
-Did I mention Jason Statham is also in it?
+(Yes, I said bestest.)

 Déjà vu (2006)

-With Denzel Washington playing the main character, Déjà vu is a sci-fi action movie directed by Tony Scott.
-After a bombing on a ferry carrying hundreds of US Navy sailors and their families, an ATF agent pairs up with a newly-formed FBI investigation unit with an intriguing machine named Snow White.
+After a bomb explodes a ferry carrying hundreds of US Navy sailors and their families, an ATF agent pairs up with a newly formed FBI investigation unit experimenting with an intriguing machine named Snow White.
 It allows the agents to see the past.
 More precisely, 4 days, 6 hours, 3 minutes, 45 seconds, and 14.5 milliseconds before the now.
-But only once.
-However, it turns out Snow White was more than a television plying the past.
-And things unfold from there.

 I love this movie!
 I seriously have no idea why people don’t talk about it more often.
-It plays with time in a way I find fascinating.
-In a way that I have no way of explaining without giving spoilers, so go check it out.
+It plays with time in a way I find fascinating; in a way that I have no way of explaining without giving spoilers, so go check it out.

 5 Centimeters per Second (2007)